MashDevel/Cleanville/README.md

 # Cleanville
-An application for reporting issues in your city.
+An application developed for reporting issues in your city.